2019’s Best Frequent Flyer Program – Custom Calculator

-Just enter your annual air travel budget below, and we’ll use the report’s methodology to find your ideal frequent flyer program.
+Enter your annual air travel budget below.
+We’ll use the report’s methodology to find the best frequent flyer program for you.

-Delta SkyMiles is the best frequent flyer program for the third straight year, earning an average WalletHub score of 64.14% in the three usage scenarios.
+Delta SkyMiles is the best frequent flyer program for the fourth straight year, earning an average WalletHub score of 63% in the three usage scenarios.

-Four of the 10 largest airlines offered more rewards in 2018 than in 2017, sweetening the pot by an average of 20%.
+Only three of the 10 largest airlines are offering more rewards value in 2019 than in 2018, sweetening the pot by an average of 13%.

 Delta Air Lines and JetBlue Airways are the only two major airlines whose miles do not expire because of inactivity.

-7 out of 10 airlines do not impose blackout dates on tickets purchased with miles.
+8 of the 10 largest airlines do not have blackout dates for tickets purchased with miles.

-40% of airlines will retroactively credit members with miles earned on a flight for up to 12 months after the fact.
+5 of 10 major U.S. airlines will retroactively credit loyalty program members with miles for a flight up to 12 months after the fact.

-6 out of the 10 largest U.S. airlines allow rewards-program members to earn and redeem miles with partner carriers.
+7 of the 10 largest U.S. airlines allow rewards program members to earn and redeem miles with partner carriers.

-The following table illustrates the number of points that each airline rewards program received in the scoring categories included in our methodology.
+The following table shows how many points each airline rewards program received in the scoring categories included in our methodology.